Projective Splitting with Forward Steps: Asynchronous and Block-Iterative Operator Splitting: Convergence Analysis

-The assertion regarding termination at line~\ref{lineReturn} follows immediately from Lemma~\ref{lemFiniteTerm}.
+We are now in a position to complete the proof. } The assertion regarding termination at line~\ref{lineReturn} follows immediately from Lemma~\ref{lemFiniteTerm}.
 For the remainder of the proof, we therefore consider only the case that the algorithm runs indefinitely and thus that $\pi_k > 0$ for all $k \geq M$.

-The proof consists of three parts.
+The proof has three parts.
 The first part establishes that $G_i z^k - x_i^k\to 0$ for all $i$ and the second part proves that $y_i^k - w_i^k\to 0$ for all $i$.
 Finally, the third part uses these results in conjunction with a result in~\cite{alotaibi2014solving} to show that any convergent subsequence of $\{p^k\} = \{(z^k,{\bf w}^k)\}$ generated by the algorithm must converge to a point in $\calS$, after which we may simply invoke Lemma~\ref{propFejer}.

 \underline{Part 1.
-Convergence of $G_i z^k - x_i^k\to 0$.}
+Convergence of $G_i z^k - x_i^k\to 0$}

 Lemma~\ref{lemIsProject} and~\eqref{defPhi} imply that

 Lemma~\ref{propFejer}(2) guarantees that $p^k - p^{k+1} \to 0$, so it follows that